WeblateOrg/weblate/docs/admin/install/docker.rst

 * :file:`ssl/fullchain.pem` containing the certificate including any needed CA certificates
 * :file:`ssl/privkey.pem` containing the private key

-Additionally Weblate container will now accept SSL connections on port 4443, you will want include the port forwarding for HTTPS in docker compose override:
+Additionally, Weblate container will now accept SSL connections on port 4443, you will want to include the port forwarding for HTTPS in docker compose override:

 .. code-block:: yaml